MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/5-deploy-app-raspberry-pi.md

     - `ssh` is the command to launch OpenSSH.
     - `pi` is the username on the Raspberry Pi.
     - `raspberrypi` is the host name for the Raspberry Pi.
-If you've changed this on your device, use the device's host name or IP address.
+If you've changed the host name on your device, use the device's host name or IP address.

     > [!NOTE]
     > Most modern operating systems have OpenSSH preinstalled.
 If the `ssh` command doesn't resolve, install OpenSSH.